onephin/Apktool-latest/README.md

 ##### ' Apktool Don't Compile '
 ### or
 ##### ' Apktool Don't Build '
-Try this Files and follow steps it may help you to solve your problem.
+Try these Files and follow steps it may help you to solve your problem.

 ### Read Full Article With Video toturial on : https://goo.gl/VLvtMx